bgeveritt/logzio-winlogbeat-deploy/README.md

 * The current release of this script installs Winlogbeat v7.2.0
 * The current release of this script only works on Windows instances that have **no previous installation** of Winlogbeat
 * The current release of this script supports Application, System, and Security events
+* To deploy across multiple Windows machines, a third-party orchestration tool (e.g.: Ansible, Chef, Puppet, etc.) will be necessary.

 #### Instructions: